eneller/bootloader-oem-bruteforce/README.md

 Reboot from fastboot mode by holding down your power button for ~10 seconds.

 If adb and fastboot are not found, you can try manually setting their path with the flags `--adb` and `--fastboot`.
-All in all, the `python3 unlock.py --help` manual can always be useful.